EXCLUSIVE-Suspected arms dealers moved millions in Somali money transfers, report says | Law-Order

 Though they provide a lifeline to millions in the anarchic Horn of Africa nation, few banks will do business with them because of the risk of falling foul of international transparency and anti-money laundering regulations.
 Asked about the report, the Central Bank of Somalia, which regulates money transfer firms, said it was unaware of the transfers but would investigate and was in general making progress in countering terrorism financing.

-Contacted by Reuters, the four companies each said they did their best to comply with global "know your customer" norms despite Somalia having no national identity card.
-The firms also said they maintained databases of internationally-sanctioned individuals.
+Contacted by Reuters, the four companies said they adhered to global "know your customer" norms, although some conceded it was difficult since Somalia had no national identity card.
+The firms also said they used specialist third-party databases of internationally-sanctioned individuals.
 The Global Initiative analysed nearly six years of transaction records from the city of Bossasso, matching them with mobile phone records provided by security sources and database searches.

 The report identified 176 transactions from the last six years that it said appeared to be linked to suspected weapons dealers in Somalia and Yemen.
 Nearly two-thirds were over the $10,000 threshold that should trigger an automatic report to regulatory authorities.
 They include two transfers totalling nearly $40,000 to numbers linked to Sayf Abdulrab Salem al-Hayashi after the U.S. Treasury sanctioned him in 2017 for allegedly providing weapons and financial support to al Qaeda in the Arabian Peninsula and Islamic State in Yemen, the report said.